linostar/SuperCron/supercron/README.md

 - in january and april
 - in jan, aug, oct

-Repetition sentences can also be any logical mix of the above.
+Repetition sentences can also be any (unsorted) logical mix of the above.
 For example:
 - at 09:00 every 3 days
 - from june to november every 2 hours
 - every 30 minutes on fri and sat
-- midnight every 2 days from monday to friday in october and december
+- midnight from monday to friday in october and december